Burkhard Blienert: Political career

 From 2002 to 2011, Blienert was Deputy District Chairman of the SPD in the district of Paderborn.
 In 2011, he was elected district chairman of the SPD Paderborn.
 Since 2008, Blienert is also a member of the SPD Regional Executive for East Westphalia-Lippe, he is also a deputy member of the SPD party convention.

 For the election to the Bundestag in 2013, Blienert joined the Bundestag constituency Paderborn - Gütersloh III as a direct candidate.
 He moved over the state list in the 18th German Bundestag.

 He was a full member of the Committee on Health and the Committee on Culture and the Media and Deputy Member of the Committee on Budgets and Committee on Foreign Policies in the eighteenth legislative session of the German Bundestag.

 He focuses on health on the topics of budget, drugs and addiction as well as men's health.
 In the field of culture and media, he held the position of the spokesman for his political group.
 His other areas of specialization include heritage protection, books / publishing / literature, cultural education and the social protection of cultural and media workers.

 Furthermore, Blienert was a member of the German-Polish, the German-Dutch and the German-Korean parliamentary groups.

 Blienert stood as a candidate for the 19th German Bundestag, but wasn't re-elected.

 On 12 January 2022, at the suggestion of Health Minister Karl Lauterbach (SPD), he was appointed Commissioner for Addiction and Drug Issues of the Federal Government.
 Blienert is considered an advocate of the legalization of cannabis, a project provided for in the coalition agreement of the traffic light coalition.
 Already in 2015, during his time as a member of the Bundestag, he was responsible for a publication of the SPD Working Group on Drug Policy, which defined "cornerstones of a social democratic drug policy" and called for an end to prohibition.
+On 28 May 2025, his service as Commissioner ended with the appointment of Hendrik Streeck as his successor.